asyncmax/pshell/README.md

 Writing a shell script in JavaScript is:

 - Easier than bash script to most developers.
-- More portable (don't let Windows users behind).
+- More portable (don't leave Windows users behind).
 - More powerful in managing child processes in asynchronous way.

 # More details